Our Commitment to the Concordat

 Concordat Governance and Internal Evaluation

-The Concordat Action Plan features as a standing agenda item of the Research and Impact Committee chaired by the PVC Research and attended by the Vice Chancellor.
+The Concordat Action Plan features as a standing agenda item of the Research and Impact Committee chaired by the PVC Research.

-Actions are identified through staff feedback sourced in our annual Research Staff Survey (based on CEDARS), focus groups, working groups and trade union engagement.
-Quarterly updates of progress made on the Concordat Action Plan are reported by the Research Staff Experience Officer directly to both the Director of Research and Impact and the People and Culture Senior Management Team chaired by the Chief People Officer.
+Actions are identified through staff feedback sourced in our annual Research Staff Survey (based on CEDARS), focus groups, networking events, working groups and trade union engagement.
+Quarterly updates of progress made on the Concordat Action Plan are reported by the Research Staff Development Officer directly to both the Director of Research and Impact and the People and Culture Senior Management Team chaired by the Chief People Officer.

 HR Excellence in Research